Understanding Cytomegalovirus Retinitis: Symptoms and Treatment

 - Floaters: Specks or lines moving in your field of vision.

-- Blurred vision: A gradual loss of sharpness in vision.
+- Blurred Vision: A gradual loss of sharpness in vision.

-- Blind spots: Dark patches in your visual field.
+- Blind Spots: Dark patches in your visual field.

 - Photophobia: Sensitivity to light.

-- Sudden vision loss: In severe cases, there can be rapid deterioration of sight.
+- Sudden Vision Loss: In severe cases, there can be rapid deterioration of sight.

 These symptoms are often subtle and can progress rapidly, underscoring the importance of regular eye examinations for those at risk.

-Diagnosing Cytomegalovirus Retinitis
+How is Cytomegalovirus Retinitis Diagnosed?

 Diagnosis of CMV Retinitis typically involves a comprehensive eye examination by an ophthalmologist.
 The following diagnostic procedures are commonly employed: